PrincetonUniversity/multi_gpu_training/03_pytorch_lightning/README.md

 # PyTorch Lightning

-[PyTorch Lightning](https://www.pytorchlightning.ai) wraps PyTorch to provide easy and distributed training.
-One simply needs to:
+[PyTorch Lightning](https://www.pytorchlightning.ai) wraps PyTorch to provide easy, distributed training done in your choice of numerical precision for the matrix multiples and other operations.
+To convert from PyTorch to PyTorch Lightning one simply needs to:

-+ restructure the code by moving the network definition and optimizer to a subclass of `pl.LightningModule`
++ restructure the code by moving the network definition, optimizer and other code to a subclass of `pl.LightningModule`
-+ remove .cuda() and .to() calls since Lightning code should be hardware agnostic
++ remove `.cuda()` and `.to()` calls since Lightning code is hardware agnostic

-Once these changes have, one can simply choose how many nodes or GPUs to use and Lightning will take care of the rest.
-One can also use different numerical precisions (fp16, bf16), there is tensorboard support and DDP.
+Once these changes have been made one can simply choose how many nodes or GPUs to use and Lightning will take care of the rest.
+One can also use different numerical precisions (fp16, bf16).
+There is tensorboard support.

 ## Installation

 **You do not need to do this for the live workshop!**